yofriendfromschool1/MacOS-no-access-fix/README.md

 # MacOS-no-access-fix
-Download Hydrogen with no Applications Access for MacOS README !!!
+Download Hydrogen/MacSploit with no Applications Access for MacOS README !!!
 IMPORTANT WILL NOT WORK UNLESS YOU: put roblox on your desktop and make sure it is named Roblox and app extenstion has to be Roblox.app